 Yes.
 Iowa prohibits sex discrimination in credit transactions (via the Iowa Civil Rights Act & the Iowa Consumer Credit Code).
-Race, color, age, sex, and marital status may not be used to discriminate against an individual in any part of a credit dealing according to national law (Equal Credit Opportunity Act).
+Race, color, age, sex, and marital status may not be used to discriminate against an individual at any point during a credit transaction according to Federal law (Equal Credit Opportunity Act).
 These laws require that "credit worthiness" tests be applied fairly, impartially, and without sex discrimination.
-A creditor cannot use sex as an excuse to: (1) discourage an individual from applying for a loan, (2) refuse to give an individual a loan or require an individual to have a cosigner if that individual had sufficient financial resources, or (3) lend an individual money on terms different from those granted to another person of similar financial circumstances.
-Generally, creditors may not even ask an individual's sex on an application form (one exception is on a loan to buy or build a home).
+A creditor cannot use a person's sex as an excuse to: (1) discourage an individual from applying for a loan, (2) refuse to give an individual a loan or require an individual to have a cosigner if that individual has sufficient financial resources, or (3) lend an individual money on terms different from those granted to another person of similar financial circumstances.
+Generally, creditors may not ask an individual's sex on an application form (one exception is on a loan to buy or build a home).
 The use of the titles: Miss, Mrs., or Ms. on an application form is optional and should be so designated on the form.
 This means an individual can pick any title or none.
-However, the law does not guarantee that an individual will receive credit: the individual must still pass the creditor's tests of "credit worthiness".
+However, the law does not guarantee that an individual will receive credit just because the individual fills out the application.
+The individual must still pass the creditor's tests of "credit worthiness".